 Our research group aims to address these challenges by pursuing research in quantum information and entanglement theory as well as the theory of open quantum systems and the study of non-trivial quantum effects in biological systems.
 We work with a wide variety of technologies, including NV centers in diamond, trapped ions and optical cavities, by developing theoretical proposals whose realization and application for example in biology we are pursuing in collaboration with national and international groups and interacting very closely with the experimental groups in Ulm.

-Am Institut für Theoretische Physik stehen eine breite Auswahl von Themen aus den Bereichen der Quanteninformation, Quantenoptik und Quantenbiologie sowie der Kosmologie zur Verfügung.
+Am Institut für Theoretische Physik steht eine breite Auswahl von Themen aus den Bereichen Quanteninformation, Quantencomputing, Quantenoptik und Quantenbiologie zur Verfügung.
 Anfragen beim Institutsdirektor, Herrn Prof. Plenio, sind jederzeit willkommen.